This post contains affiliate links and I may make a small commission if you use them.

 Little Nomad Play Mat – This is what we have under the play gym.
 Great to make the area a little more cushioned for baby, more comfortable and cleaner for us to be sitting and laying down on, and somewhat contains the baby stuff to that area.
 It blends right in and is super easy to wipe down.
 Head to little-nomad.com or check out a similar one on Amazon here.

-Skip Hop Explore & More Activity Center – This is recommended starting at 4 months, and we’ve used it I think every day since then!
-He loooves it.
+Skip Hop Explore & More Activity Center – This is recommended starting at 4 months, and we used it everyday starting then and for months!
+He loooved it.
 It’s adjustable as baby grows, and even converts to an activity table once baby no longer sits in it.
-This has been one of the best thing to give me some hands free time to do other things.
+This has been one of the best things to give me some hands free time to do other things.
 Get it on Amazon here.

 Fisher Price Piano Gym – I wanted something small, moveable, and inexpensive to be able to bring with us when we go to a friend’s for the day, and to be able to move around the house to wherever I need baby to hang.
 I move this around all day and put it in kitchen if I’m cooking, outside the bathroom as I’m getting ready etc. It was great to encourage tummy time, and the piano moves position so now he can sit in front of it and play.
 Get it on Amazon here.

 Baby Bjorn Bouncer – We decided not to use any electric rocker/swing type gadget, but this was a nice addition to the lineup…we could easily move it around, and when he was sick of laying down, this offers a nice safe recline spot.
 Get it on Amazon here.
 I added an activity bar to it which helped with keeping him entertained (you can grab that on Amazon here).